-I am currently an Assistant Professor at the University of Nottingham's School of Economics and a CEPR Research Affiliate.
-I am the deputy-director of Nottingham's Interdisciplinary Centre for Economic and Political Research.
+I am currently an Associate Professor at the University of Nottingham's School of Economics and a CEPR Research

 I grew up in Colombia, with some interludes in France.
 I completed all my studies in France (ENS - Ulm, PSE, and Sciences Po).
-After receiving a PhD in Economics from Sciences Po in 2016, I was a Career Development Fellow at the University of Oxford (Pembroke College), where I was attached to the Economic and Social History Research group.
+After receiving a PhD in Economics

 2012-16: Sciences Po.
 PhD in Economics